unrealcv/unrealcv.github.io/_pages/cvpr17demo.md

 title: UnrealCV - CVPR 17 Demo
 ---

 Welcome to the CVPR17 demo page of UnrealCV.
 This page contains what you saw in our demo station.
-Our demo time is 07/22 Morning 10:30 - 12:30 and Afternoon 15:00 - 17:00.
+Our demo time is **07/22 Morning 10:30 - 12:30** and **Afternoon 15:00 - 17:00**.
 Please share this link with your friends if you like our demo.

 Our demo includes two parts, [pre-recorded videos](#video) and [live-demo](#demo)